-The Orphanage exists as a stepping stone towards this goal of helping to equip families to create within their own homes an environment that is both safe and supportive.
+The Orphanage exists as a stepping stone towards this goal of helping to equip families to create a safe and supportive home environment.
 We feel more comfortable calling it a “Restoration House” because the goal is to restore families to a place of togetherness in a healthy environment.

-At times it is the parent’s own choice to release their children into care in order to give themselves time to work, enter rehab programs or take whatever steps are necessary to make their home one that is not at risk.
+At times it is the parent’s own choice to release their children into care in order to give themselves time to work, enter rehab programs or take whatever steps are necessary to make their home stable.
 Safe Care is also a contact point for the local Social Service agency and they will at times initiate the process of bringing children into care at the Orphanage.
 It is highly rewarding to be a part of the story when children are reunited with their families and able to then go and live together at home.

-Wanting children to thrive and to find comfort during their time of transition, they live in the Restoration House along with a family and the mom and dad are house parents to all.
+Wanting children to thrive and to find comfort during their time of transition, they live in the Restoration House in a family setting.
+The house parents are like parents to all the kids.
 They operate as a family; eating, playing, doing homework and chores together.
-This gives the children a sense of security, helping them to realize how a healthy family functions and gives them hope for their future.
-The parents of the children in the staying at the house come for visits, maintaining their important role in the children’s lives and often weekend visits home are arranged when it is beneficial.
+This gives the children a sense of security, helping them realize how a healthy family functions and giving them hope for their future.
+The parents of the children come for visits, maintaining their important role in the children’s lives.

 Both the Day Care and the Restoration House are completely self funded, meaning that they receive no monies from either the parents nor from the government.
 Many of the children at the Restoration House are school aged and this means that Safe Care provides their uniforms and necessary school supplies as well as payment for all school fees.

-We are grateful for the financial support of those who have seen fit to generously give to this worthwhile cause and we continue to have faith that God will always provide.
+We are thankful for the financial support of those who have generously given to this worthwhile cause and we continue in faith that God always provides for his kids!